 What would you do if the love of your life had no memory of you?

-If you love Nicholas Sparks' The Notebook and Two by Two, you will devour the compelling, emotional storytelling of Jodi Perry's Nineteen Letters.
-It will make you laugh, and it will make you cry.
+If you love Nicholas Sparks' The Notebook, you will devour the heartbreaking, emotional storytelling of Jodi Perry's Nineteen Letters.

 The 19th of January, 1996 . . .
 I'll never forget it.
 It was the day we met.
 I was seven and she was six.
 It was the day she moved in next door, and the same day I developed my first crush on a girl.